 “The ads don’t appeal to me.
 But you have to be pretty uptight to let these harmless ads bother you.
 Wil Knoll says he wouldn’t want to be in a room with people who thought it was a great ad.
 I don’t think I’d want to be in a room with Wil Knoll.”

 @Jaynauta: I bet the goal of that condo ad was to cause I huge uproar.
-I’m a
+I’m a guy in Regina not looking for a condo and I saw the ad.”

 38 books you need to read on the topics of entrepreneurship, creativity, advertising, strategy, motivational, psychology, sociology & economics, new media, general business, presentations, and measurement.
 Let me know what you think and add one in the comments if I missed one.